-- rel change, abs change, archive rel change, archive abs change, describing the threshold values for relative and absolute change in Attribute's read value above which a CHANGE event or ARCHIVE event MUST be reported.
-It MUST be either a valid numerical value or a pair of valid numerical values separated by a ,.
-If one value is specified, it MUST be used for both negative and positive change.
-If two values are specified, the first MUST be used for negative change and the second MUST be used for positive change.
-It MUST be defined only for Attributes with numerical data type, - period, archive period, describing the minimum time period in milliseconds after which a PERIODIC or ARCHIVE event MUST be reported, regardless of Attribute's read value.
-If period is not specified, a default value of 1000 ms is used,

-If relative change is specified, it MUST be expressed as a percentage change relative to the value reported in the previous event, e.g. a relative change of 1 will generate an event when:
+- rel change, abs change, archive rel change, archive abs change: describing the threshold values for relative and absolute change in Attribute's read value above which a CHANGE event or ARCHIVE event MUST be reported. - It MUST be either a valid numerical value or a pair of valid numerical values separated by a ,. - If one value is specified, it MUST be used for both negative and positive change. - If two values are specified, the first MUST be used for negative change and the second MUST be used for positive change. - It MUST be defined only for Attributes with numerical data type. - If relative change is specified, it MUST be expressed as a percentage change relative to the value reported in the previous event, e.g. a relative change of 1 will generate an event when:

-'''

-(current value - previous value) / previous value >~1\%
+(current value - previous value) / previous value > 1%

-'''